 - Focus On Your Hobbies

 Spending time at work and at home can be great, but it’s alright to want a break at times to avoid burnout.
-Set time aside to focus on things that you enjoy- meet up with a friend, hit the gym or take a solo trip!
+Set time aside to focus on things that you enjoy- meet up with a friend, hit the gym, start a new hobby, or take a solo trip!
 This would provide you both with an opportunity to add some balance to your busy schedules and you’ll be surprised with the crazy ideas your refreshed self will come back with!

 “We make sure to constantly carve out time for ourselves.
 Both of us have our own lives outside of the business, and even outside of our marriage.
 We try to actively keep up with the hobbies that bring us happiness and help us escape from the stresses of the world” - Michael and Mecca Elliot, Namaste Nail Sanctuary